News

 For those less familiar with the project, the Alto Tunnel is a late-1800s railroad tunnel that has been shuttered since 1971 and now sits partially collapsed awaiting its final fate; total collapse or renewed life as a key part of the long-awaited North-South Greenway.

-The Alto Tunnel will connect Mill Valley to Corte Madera, and complete a greenway from southern to northern Marin, enabling people of all ages and abilities, whatever their purpose – commuting, transportation, exercise, recreation – to walk, bike, and roll safely and efficiently, enjoying the beauty of our communities for generations to come.
+The Alto Tunnel will connect Mill Valley to Corte Madera, and complete a greenway from southern to northern Marin.
+It will enable people of all ages and abilities, whatever their purpose – commuting, transportation, exercise, recreation.
+They will be able to walk, bike, and roll safely and efficiently, enjoying the beauty of our communities for generations to come.

 -Vision Statement, Friends of Alto Tunnel

-Opening the Tunnel would also remove an estimated 2,000 cars off the road per day, reducing greenhouse gas emissions and alleviating the frustration of traffic jams for those who drive.
+Opening the Tunnel would also remove an estimated 2,000 cars off the road per day.
+This would reduce greenhouse gas emissions and alleviate the frustration of traffic jams for those who drive.

 Back on Track: Presenting to the Board of Supervisors

-The Board of Supervisors meeting drew numerous supporters to give their comments both in person and online, all with a unique take on how a reopened Alto Tunnel would benefit their communities.
+The Board of Supervisors meeting drew numerous supporters to give their comments both in person and online.
+All shared a unique take on how a reopened Alto Tunnel would benefit their communities.
 Read on to hear what some of our advocates had to say, and you can watch the Board of Supervisors meeting here

 No other project before you right now has the potential to save emissions like this project couldI believe we have the courage in this room to take the next step – yes, there will be issues, but let’s prioritize working through them.
 Like no other time in our history, money is coming down from the feds for exactly these types of projects.
 Would we rather the money be spent in another county or here?
 By not asking, we will never receive. – Tarrell Kullaway, Executive Director of MCBC and Vice Mayor Town of San Anselmo